opooladz/dadaptation/README.md

-# D-Adaptation
+# D-Adaptation Fork (unofficial)
+I have just added a few extra optimizers and will continue to do so.

+I have added AdaHessian, AdaBelief, and Stochastic Mirror Descent.
+I plan on adding Apollo as well as Shampoo.

+I might add PSGD for fun although it likely will not see much benefit from D-Adaption since the lr is already normalized.

 ## How To Cite
-If you use D-Adaptation in a publication, please cite our work as
+If you use D-Adaptation in a publication, please cite the authors work work (not me) as
 ```
 @ARTICLE{defazio2023dadapt,
 author = {Aaron Defazio and Konstantin Mishchenko},